If you’ve ever attended Job interviews, it’s the anticipation after the interview that causes most trepidation.

 Signs You Aced Your First Interview:

-According to a survey by Management Recruiters International, majority of candidates have to undergo three interviews or more to get the job offer.
+According to a survey by Management Recruiters International, the majority of candidates have to undergo three interviews or more to get the job offer.

 Most candidates wish to crack the first interview and get their dream job.
-Well that sounds good, but is not possible always.
+Well, that sounds good, but is not possible always.
 There could be many reasons for it, one of the main and vital reason would be lack of preparation.

-- Interview was long than expected
+- Interview was longer than expected

 - The recruiter was enjoying your company